geodaai/openassistant/examples/echarts_tools/README.md

 # ECharts Tools Example

-This example demonstrates how to use the ECharts boxplot tool in a React application.
+This example demonstrates how to use various ECharts visualization tools in a React application with an AI assistant interface.

 ## Features

-- Create boxplots using natural language prompts
+- Create multiple types of visualizations using natural language prompts:
+  - Boxplots
+  - Bubble Charts
+  - Histograms
+  - Parallel Coordinate Plots (PCP)
+  - Scatterplots
 - Interactive visualization of data
+- AI Assistant interface for natural language queries
-- Sample dataset with revenue and population data
+- Sample dataset with venue information
+- Light/dark theme support

 ## Getting Started